aundrae/aundrae.github.io/01_about.md

 Hello, my name is Justin Ramjattan.
 I hold a Upper Second Class Degree in Computer Science from the [University of the West Indies St.Augustine](https://sta.uwi.edu/).
 My main fields of interest are, development of Native Applications, Web Applications and Data Science.
 I also have basic knowledge in Cloud Computing.
-I am proficient in C, C++, Java, Python, Scala, SQL, Dart, Kotlin, Javascript, Typescript and Swift.
+I am proficient in C, C++, Java, Python, Scala, SQL, Dart, Kotlin, PHP, Javascript, Typescript and Swift.
 I am familiar with Prolog and CLIPS.
 I also do graphical designs.

 I have worked on projects and developed skills using:
 - Docker